Acherontia atropos: Behaviour

 This species displays a number of behaviours not normally seen in Lepidoptera.
 Unlike most moths, which generate noise by rubbing external body parts together, all three species within the genus Acherontia are capable of producing a "squeak" from the pharynx, a response triggered by external agitation.
 The moth sucks in air, causing an internal flap between the mouth and throat to vibrate at a rapid speed.
 The "squeak" described is produced upon the exhalation when the flap is open.
 Each cycle of inhalation and exhalation takes approximately one fifth of a second.

 It is unclear exactly why the moth emits this sound.
 One thought is that the squeak may be used to deter potential predators.
 Due to its unusual method of producing sound, the squeak created by Acherontia atropos is especially startling.
 Another hypothesis suggests that the squeak relates to the moth's honey bee hive raiding habits.
 The squeak produced from this moth mimics the piping noise produced from a honey bee hive's queen, a noise in which she utilizes to signal the worker bees to stop moving.

 Etymology

 Acherontia atropos receives both its species and genus names from bodies relating to death or dark subjects.

 The species name atropos relates to death, and is named after the Greek goddess Atropos.
 Atropos was one of the three Moirai, goddesses of fate and destiny.
-According to Greek mythology, the three Moirai decide the fate of humans, making them a lesser symbol of death.
+According to Greek mythology, the three Moirai decide the fate of humans.

 The genus name Acherontia is in relation to Acheron, a river located in Epirus, Greece.
 In mythology, Acheron was thought to be a pathway that lead to the Underworld due to the large, dark gorges it flowed through.
 In Greek mythology, Acheron is a river in the Underworld, and the name itself occasionally refers directly to the underworld itself.